Monday, August 15, 2016

 The Assumption of the Blessed Virgin Mary – Luke 1:39-56

-Now, I invite you to remember a time in your life when you had an experience that was unsettling, frightening, confusing, and created difficulties for you.
+Now, I invite you to remember a time in your life when you had an experience that was unsettling, frightening, or confusing, and one that also created difficulties for you.
 What was your response?
 What did you do?
 Who did you depend on?
-Did you go to a wise person whom you trusted?
-Someone you knew would listen to you and walk with you during this difficult time?
-Someone who could give you good advice and would support you every step of the way?
+Did you go to a good friend or a family member that you trusted, someone you knew would listen to you and walk with you during this difficult time?
+An individual who would support you every step of the way?

-At various moments in our lives, we all will need an “Elizabeth” (who may be male or female).
+At various moments in our lives, we all will need someone like Elizabeth to support and encourage us.
 Take a moment to remember the “Elizabeths” in your life.
 Who were they?
 What was the impact they had on you?

-Now take a few moments and give thanks for these loving and caring individuals.
+Now take a few moments and give thanks for these loving individuals.
 Ask God to bless them!
-And perhaps you may want to thank them in some way for being there when you needed them.
-And at some point, you can be an “Elizabeth” to another person!
+Perhaps you may want to thank them in some way for being there for you when you needed them.
+And at some point in the future, you may be an “Elizabeth” to an individual who needs support and care.